 Prison Boss VR makes me wish Valve’s knuckle controllers would come soon, as in, I need them yesterday.
 While grabbing is as easy as pulling the trigger on the Vive wands, there’s more trackpad use and wrist twisting than I’d like.
 I’ve recently injured my left wrist which has left my thumb with limited movement.
 So, anything that demands trackpad use with that hand has been a pain.
 But please don’t get me wrong, I can tell that the devs tried their best to make controls intuitive.
 Intuitive enough that the sight of me making the motion of shaking a bottle up and down made dgtlhrt go “What the hell are you doing?!”

 Something that the game pulls off very well are the visuals and accompanying score.
 The cel-shaded art style and the jazzy tunes work perfectly in communicating the light-hearted approach to the otherwise ugly concept of incarceration.
 Additionally, I’m happy to report that so far, the game has played flawlessly or no play space issues at all, even with a moderately-sized play space.
 I also appreciate that the devs added floor height adjustment.

 Prison Boss VR is a “five minutes more” type of game for me.
 I’m motivated and excited to do a speed run after I’ve unlocked everything.
 In the future, it would be nice to have upgrade options for tools (i.e. pencil to pen which finishes letters faster), or the ability to scribble on walls like a real prison cell.
-For now, there’s more than enough content to recommend this title looking for a wholesome VR prison experience with depth.
+For now, there’s more than enough content to recommend this title to those looking for a wholesome VR prison experience with depth.

 Do your time in Prison Boss VR, available on a 15% launch discount at $16.99 on Steam (regular price $19.99).